sendgrid/docs/content/docs/ui/sending-email/email-testing.md

 ![]({{root_url}}/img/auto-email-testing-launch.png "Launch Automated Email Testing")

-4. When Email Testing opens a new test, choose which kind of tests you'd like to run, by selecting the checkboxes next to **Spam Test**, **Inbox Rendering Test**, or by selecting both.
+4. When Email Testing opens a new test, choose which kind of tests you'd like to run by selecting the checkboxes next to **Spam Test**, **Inbox Rendering Test**, or by selecting both.

 <call-out>